On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Statement of main result

 \subsection{A reduction of the main theorem}

 For the rest of the paper let $F$ be a $p$-adic field.
-The proof of Theorem \ref{thm: main} will be mostly local.
-However, the local proof will be under the additional assumption that $\pi\in\Irr_{\temp}\GLnn$ and $\tilde\pi:=\desinv(\pi)\in\Irr_{\temp}\tilde G$.
-We first show that it suffices to prove Theorem \ref{thm: main} under these additional assumptions.
+The proof of Theorem \ref{thm: main} is essentially local under the additional assumption that $\pi\in\Irr_{\temp}\GLnn$ and $\tilde\pi:=\desinv(\pi)\in\Irr_{\temp}\tilde G$.
+We first show that it indeed suffices to prove Theorem \ref{thm: main} under these additional assumptions.
 This will use a global argument as well as the following classification result due to Matringe.
 We denote by $\times$ parabolic induction for $\GL_m$.

-\begin{theorem}[\cite{1301.0350}] The set $\Irr_{\gen,\meta}\GLnn$ consists of the irreducible representations of the form
+\begin{theorem}[\cite{MR3430877}] The set $\Irr_{\gen,\meta}\GLnn$ consists of the irreducible representations of the form